 It is also recommended that patients who do use these sleep medicines should not suddenly stop taking them, but should gradually discontinue in order to improve health without risking rebound insomnia.

 If you are having recurring issues with either falling or staying asleep, make an appointment with your doctor.
+The best sleep aids may not necessarily be the strongest sleeping pills.
+For patients of insomnia sleeping pills can be effective in helping you fall asleep instantly and/or assist you in remaining asleep for longer periods of time.
 Finding the correct treatment is very dependent on trying to discover the cause of the insomnia.

 It can sometimes be due to an underlying cause, and the sleep disorder is a symptom of something else such as a medical condition.
 If so, it can be diagnosed and treated.